edimaudo/R-projects/README.md

 # R
-R data analytics
+R data analytics and app development using Shiny

-#analysis using R